gustatarem/gustatarem/README.md

 I'm a software engineer, student, proud Apple Developer Academy alumni and I currently work using backend technologies to impact the lives of millions of people.

 I've been coding for 7 years creating mobile, web and backend products.
-I’m passionate about building/maintaining high-quality software and I love bring my soft skills such as communication, proactiveness, teamwork, and autonomy to every project I work on.
+I’m passionate about building/maintaining high-quality software and I love bring my soft skills such as communication, proactiveness, teamwork and autonomy to every project I work on.

 Currently based in Curitiba, Brazil.